wildlifetrusts/nextdoornature/content/stories/en/nature-spotting.md

 Sitting motionless and waiting patiently in a good spot often pays off rather than chasing around trying to find the wildlife.
 Fieldcraft is important; too much noise and sudden movements will spook wildlife and they will quickly take cover never to be seen again.

 One remarkable photograph Kevin took shows a Fox carrying a large pike.
 The fox is wet on its chest suggesting it might have caught the fish in the water.
-It is possible, however, that it found the fish already dead or perhaps wrestled it from a Heron or snaffled it from an unsuspecting Angler’s keepnet!
+It is possible, however, that it found the fish already dead or perhaps wrestled it from a Heron or snaffled it from an unsuspecting Angler’s keepnet.

 The first officially recorded account of a Red Fox fishing came from Spain in 2016 in this case Carp was the prey.
 According to Science News, “Foxes are just the second type of canid – the group that includes Wolves and dogs – known to hunt fish”.